yksoft1/dosbox-x-vanilla-sdl/README.md

 I'll try to cherry-pick most PC-98 related features from joncampbell123's as I mainly use DosBox-X as a PC-98 emulator.

 # About Emscripten branch
+This port is VERY experimental and there are lots of unusable and disabled features.

+It's only tested against some PC-98 games and a few selected IBM PC games, thus it's not ready to replace em-dosbox or other Emscripten DOSBox ports at all.

 Please refer to build_em.txt for instructions using Autoconf to build.

 Or use makefiles located in make_em and make_em-sdl1 directories.
 Remember to use "html" target to compile .bc file to HTML, JS and WASM files.